 Apply for a college fee waiver as early as possible in the calendar year before the start of fall term.
 Download an application from the CalVet website.
 Complete the application, attach required documentation, and take them to a county veteran service office.

 Students must re-apply each academic year to continue receiving this waiver.

 Fall, winter, and spring quarters.
 Once in receipt of a waiver authorization award letter from the local veterans service office, the student contacts the UCLA veterans benefits coordinator.
-The county office sends a copy of the letter to UCLA; or the student may deliver one to the coordinator by e-mail, in person, or by fax.
+The county office sends a copy of the letter to UCLA; or the student may send a copy to the coordinator by e-mail.
 The waiver is entered in the student billing system and is valid for the academic year.
 The waiver may appear as a BruinBill credit.